J Cancer 2017; 8(5):903-912. doi:10.7150/jca.17961

-To further test our predication on role of nEGFR in prostate cancer through evolutionary analysis, we searched database to analyze the correlation between nEGFR and prostate cancer development.
+To further test our prediction on role of nEGFR in prostate cancer through evolutionary analysis, we searched database to analyze the correlation between nEGFR and prostate cancer development.
 Clinical studies revealed that nEGFR levels had a correlation with the poor survival of cancer patients.
-Literatures in PubMed support the correlations between expression of nEGFR with cancer grade or metastasis stage (19, 25, 26, 29).
+Literatures in PubMed support the correlations between expression of nEGFR with cancer grade (19, 25, 26, 29).
 Furthermore, there is a direct correlation between nEGFR expression and Gleason score (38) in prostate cancer patients with metastasis (25) (data not shown).
-Analysis of other three types of cancer also shows the variations in the effect of nEGFR expression on the survival of patients (data not shown).
-For example, nEGFR expression in breast cancer patients is associated with poor prognosis, but the expression of nEGFR leads to an inverse correlation with the survival of patients in some cohorts studied in ovarian cancer (19, 25, 26, 29).
+Analysis of other three types of cancers also shows the variations in the effect of nEGFR expression on the survival of patients (data not shown).
+For example, nEGFR expression in breast cancer patients is associated with a poor prognosis, but the expression of nEGFR leads to an inverse correlation with the survival of patients in some cohorts' studies on ovarian cancer (19, 25, 26, 29).
 In addition, the effect of membrane EGFR on the progression of prostate cancer was investigated using the study of Peraldo-Neia (39).
-However, the expression of membrane EGFR cannot be used to predict prostate cancer, because there is poor correlation between the expression of membrane EGFR and cancer progression (39).
+However, the expression of membrane EGFR cannot be used to predict prostate cancer, because there is a poor correlation between the expression of membrane EGFR and cancer progression (39).
 Moreover, natural selection may play an essential role in nEGFR-mediated evolution of cancer metastasis.
-Many types of cancers show the negative correlation between nEGFR and cancer stages even nEGFR expressed in all stages of cancers (data not shown).
-Negative correlation between nEGFR and cancer stages in some types of cancer may suggest that metastatic cancer cells express low levels nEGFR which may produce the heritable genetic networks of nEGFR to resistant the nEGFR loss due to natural selection.
-In summary, the expression of nEGFR as a prognosis marker of a few types of cancer such as prostate cancer suggests the organ specific evolution of cancer driven by nEGFR.
+Many types of cancers show a negative correlation between nEGFR and cancer stages even nEGFR expressed in all stages of cancers (data not shown).
+Negative correlation between nEGFR and cancer stages in some types of cancer may suggest that metastatic cancer cells express low levels of nEGFR which may produce the heritable genetic networks of nEGFR to resistant the nEGFR loss due to natural selection.
+In summary, the expression of nEGFR as a prognostic marker of prostate cancer suggests the organ-specific evolution of cancer driven by nEGFR.

 Protein-protein interaction maps suggest the evolutionary networks of nuclear EGFR

 To fully understand the signaling pathways associated with nEGFR in cancer evolution, the protein-protein interaction maps of membrane EGFR and nEGFR were compared.
 STRING software and previous studies on EGFR pathways were used to construct interaction maps of membrane EGFR and nEGFR (40-44).
-The results show that common frequent interaction nodes for both nEGFR and membrane EGFR are STAT 3, GRB 2, BCAR1, and STAT 1 (Fig. 3).
+The results show that common frequent interaction nodes for both nEGFR and membrane EGFR are STAT3, GRB2, BCAR1, and STAT1 (Fig. 3).
 In addition, the protein interaction maps of membrane EGFR were constructed in different species.
-We used maps of Zebra Fish and Bos Taurus instead of Elephant shark and Sheep respectively, since they could still give approximate analyzes of EGFR interaction in fish and ruminant domesticated animal.
+We used maps of Zebra Fish and Bos Taurus instead of Elephant shark and Sheep respectively, since they could still give approximate results of EGFR interaction in fish and ruminant domesticated animal.
 Moreover, the maps for Burmese python and Killer whale were not found in the database of the software.
 Overall, we observed that EGFR in some species possesses the same interaction proteins as that of human EGFR.
-For instance, STAT3 protein is presented in all of species which have close ancestor to human and Pygmy chimpanzee, while Chicken, Green sea turtle, and Western clawed frog does not show interactions between STAT3 and EGFR (string-db.org; supplementary Figure 1).
+For instance, STAT3 protein is presented in all of the species which have a close ancestor to human and Pygmy chimpanzee, while Chicken, Green sea turtle, and Western clawed frog do not show interactions between STAT3 and EGFR (string-db.org; supplementary Figure 1).
 Our data suggest that EGFR interacts with STAT3 in the species closely related to human, which leads to evolutionary transition in the signaling pathway.
-Figure 2 shows that Chicken, Green sea turtle and Western clawed frog's EGFR does not interact with STAT3 pathways but interact with other proteins such as Gsk3b, Ctnnb1 and Ahsa1.
+Figure 2 shows that EGFR in Chicken, Green sea turtle and Western clawed frog do not interact with STAT3 pathways but interact with other proteins such as Gsk3b, Ctnnb1 and Ahsa1.
 Thus, the data suggest that evolutionary origin of EGFR and its interaction with other signaling pathways can be evolved through cooperation with NLS to induce cancer evolution.
-Interestingly, as shown in Fig. 3, EGF is not found in nEGFR network nodes while androgen receptor (AR) is found as a node, which suggests the evolution of prostate cancer, a well-known AR driven cancer, through original androgen dependence to androgen independence but EGF dependence and to EGF independence with a low androgen reactivation.
+Interestingly, as shown in Fig. 3, EGF is not found in nEGFR network nodes while androgen receptor (AR) is found as a node, which suggests the evolution of prostate cancer, a well-known AR driven cancer, through original androgen dependence to androgen independence but EGF dependence to EGF independence with a low androgen reactivation.
 In summary, protein-protein interaction maps suggest the distinct evolutionary pathways between nEGFR and membrane EGFR even they have common interaction networks.
 STAT3 and AR may be transition pathways that correlate with the prostate organ formation and accelerate the evolution.

-The protein structure predicates the driving force of nuclear localization signal in protein-protein interactions during evolution
+The protein structure predicts the driving force of nuclear localization signal in protein-protein interactions during evolution

 To fully understand how NLS evolution can affect protein-protein interactions for signaling pathway transition, we investigated the structural changes upon NLS evolution.
-As shown in Figure 4, naturally occurring variations of NLS between frog, chicken, mouse and human can affect the linker region adjacent to the catalytic kinase domain.
-The stretch structures adjacent to NLS allow NLS to provide the structural diversity for evolution such as rotation inside peptides.
-For example, amino acid N in NLS is evolved into V which loses the open space and allows more twisted structure of linker region to interfere more interactions between NLS with other proteins or peptide.
-Thus, consistent with the protein-protein interaction maps analysis, structural predication analysis suggests the NLS may act to compromise the differential protein binding to EGFR during evolution.
-In summary, our data suggest NLS is a dynamic driver for EGFR evolution in advanced cancer especially recurrent or therapy resistant cancer.
+As shown in Figure 4, naturally occurred variations of NLS between frog, chicken, mouse and human can affect the linker region adjacent to the catalytic kinase domain.
+The stretch structures adjacent to NLS allow NLS to provide the structural diversity for evolution such as rotation.
+For example, amino acid N in NLS is evolved into V which loses the open space and allows more twisted structure of linker region to interfere more interactions between NLS with other proteins or peptides.
+Thus, consistent with the protein-protein interaction maps analysis, structural prediction analysis suggests that NLS may act to compromise the differential protein binding to EGFR during evolution.
+In summary, our data suggest that NLS is a dynamic driver for EGFR evolution in advanced cancers especially recurrent or therapy resistant cancer.
 Our model provides novel insights into the evolutionary role of oncogenic NLS in cancer.

 Nuclear EGFR elevation during prostate cancer evolution from androgen sensitive to androgen insensitive

 To further test whether nEGFR indeed plays essential roles in prostate cancer evolution involving in AR pathways, we applied an androgen responsive cell line LAPC4 to monitor the changes of prostate cancer from androgen sensitive to insensitive status.
 We used charcoal striped FBS (cFBS) to remove androgen and selected cells after 2 passages.
-Cells survived from androgen depletion were further tested for expression levels of EGFR in different cellular compartment.
+Cells survived from androgen depletion were further tested for the expression levels of EGFR in different cellular compartments.
 As shown in Fig.5, nuclear EGFR but not membrane EGFR was elevated in cells treated with cFBS medium.
-Cytosolic EGFR was also accumulated, which might be inefficient nuclear translocation in short terms as 7 days during cancer evolution.
-However, our data supports the induction of nuclear EGFR from transition of androgen-dependence to androgen-independence during prostate cancer evolution.
+Cytosolic EGFR was also accumulated, which might be due to an inefficient nuclear translocation in short terms as 7 days during cancer evolution.
+However, our data support the induction of nuclear EGFR from the transition of androgen-dependence to androgen-independence during prostate cancer evolution.

 Nuclear EGFR elevation during prostate cancer evolution from androgen sensitive to androgen insensitive.
 A. LAPC4 prostate cancer cells were androgen deprived for 7 days and expression levels of EGFR in cellular compartment were analyzed by western blot.
 C: cytosol; N: nucleus; M: membrane.
 B. Model of EGFR in broad cancer evolution by NLS reactivation through EGF independent pathways.(Click on the image to enlarge.)